snowlt23/twim/README.md

 # Twim

-Twim is a twitter image downloader.
+Twim is a twitter image downloader chrome extension.
 When downloading, prefix account name into image file.

 # Build